 Preparation for the foundation

-From the beginning, the Open University has attracted a large number of highly educated students who wish to update their knowledge.
+From the beginning, the Open Universiteit has attracted a large number of highly educated students who wish to update their knowledge.
 This market of continuous re-education and further education has become increasingly important.